Abhilash-Ponnachan/rust-study/readme.md

 Using `fn` we define a _function_ (and in _Rust_ we can write our code in outer functions directly and do not need to wrap them in _classes_ or _objects_ as in _Java_ or _C#_).

 The `main` function is a special function as it is the _Entry Point_ to the program.
 It is the first function to be executed when we run the compiled binary.
 This is similar to other languages such as _C_.
-`main` can take paramters or be empty.
+`main` can take parameters or be empty.

 All the work in our code is done by `println!`, which looks like a _function_ but is really a _macro_ (as indicated by the **!** suffix).
 We shall learn about _macros_ later but in simple words it is a line of code that is expanded in-place by the compiler with the code that does the actual lifting.
 So it is not a _sub-routine_ call to another _stack_ like a _function_.
 We will encounter this and more _macros_ as we go further.